Vincent440/bamazon/README.md

 * CREATE an entirely new Item to add to the Database:
 * Exit the application.

+__Before you begin Please visit [GETTING STARTED](https://github.com/Vincent440/bamazon/wiki/Getting-Started) To confirm you have all the required installations and files set up.__

 ---

 ##    Bamazon Customer
+* Please [Click here](https://github.com/Vincent440/bamazon/wiki/Customer-Demo) for the Customer App Demo

 __The bamazonCustomer.js File:__